Skip to main content

 • Sync security groups between your Identity Provider (IdP) and Divio Cloud, so access is managed centrally.

-If you're interested in custom security groups or an enterprise setup, contact our support team and we'll help you design a setup that works for your organization.
+If you're interested in custom security groups or an enterprise setup, contact our support team and we'll help you design a setup that works for your organisation.